fkmooney/Processing_java/README.md

 # Processing_visuals

-different visualizations useing Processing, exploring creating compositions.
+different visualizations useing Processing, exploring and creating compositions.

 Some are still and some have movement.
 Some are python, some are java.